A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

 where

 and

-with $\Vec{b_G} = \{b_3, c_{ct}, c_{r, 1}, c_{r, 2}, c_{\epsilon, 1}, c_{\epsilon, 2}, c_{\epsilon, 3}\}$. \(P^{W}\) denotes the model power spectrum (\(P_g\)) after convolving with the survey window function, and \(\hat{\icov}\) is the inverse covariance matrix after being multiplied by the Hartlap factor in equation (\ref{eq:Hartlap}) and the Percival factor in equation (\ref{eq:m1}).
+with $\Vec{b_G} = \{b_3, c_{ct}, c_{r, 1}, c_{r, 2}, c_{\epsilon, 1}, c_{\epsilon, 2}, c_{\epsilon, 3}\}$ and \(P_d\) denotes the data power spectrum.
+Generally, \(P^{W}\) denotes the IR resumed model power spectrum multipoles (\(P_{g, IRRS}^l\)) after convolving with the survey window function.
+However, this work does not have the survey geometry window function because we use cubic box mocks.
+In this case, the window function will be the binning matrices which account for the binning effect.
+Lastly, \(\hat{\icov}\) is the inverse covariance matrix after being multiplied by the Hartlap factor in equation (\ref{eq:Hartlap}) and the Percival factor in equation (\ref{eq:m1}).
 Fig.~\ref{fig:Marg_vs_no_marg} in Appendix \ref{sec:marg} demonstrates numerically that the unmarginalized likelihood gives the same constraints on cosmological parameters as the marginalized likelihood with the mean of the LRG mocks, so for the remainder of this work, we consider only the analytically marginalized constraints.